Training Subsidies & Company Training Support

 Since 2018, IBF is the appointed programme manager for the administration of professional conversion programmes for the financial industry under Workforce Singapore.
 As programme manager, IBF will partner financial institutions to re-skill employees for expanded roles and opportunities in growth areas.

 The IBF Financial Training Scheme (FTS) and the IBF Standards Training Scheme (IBF-STS) are targeted at promoting financial sector training.
 IBF is the Funding Administrator for both FTS and IBF-STS.
 Please see details of both schemes below.

-IBF will provide an additional 5% in support in the form of IBF Credit, bringing the course fee subsidy up to 95%.
+- Eligible for 90% co-funding of direct training costs.
 This existing scheme will also be expanded to include workers in eligible FinTech firms.

-The Value Investing Course listed on our website is eligible for the above-mentioned subsidies.
+The Value Investing and Social Media Marketing courses listed on our website are eligible for the above-mentioned subsidies.
 Please contact us (WhatsApp link) to understand the total subsidies applicable to you and your out-of-pocket fees.

 SkillsFuture is the Singapore government’s initiative to prepare Singaporeans for every stage of their career.
 SkillsFuture strengthens individual ownership of skills development and lifelong learning.

 What is SkillsFuture credit?

 SkillsFuture Credit (SFC) is course funding from the government available to Singaporeans 25 years old and above.
 With effect from January 1, 2016, Singaporeans aged 25 and above will receive an opening credit of $500 dollars to use for work-related courses.